burrahey/scheduler/notes.md

   * assign a morning / afternoon chat shift, circling through associates evenly. assign phones to all the rest. repeat until completed.
   * assign supervisor roles to admins
 - display the schedule somehow nicely per day
+- get rid of all the extra devise files
+- get rid of all the extra devise links
 If you have time:
 - add permissions for admins. disallow everything by non-logged in users